benlue/coServ/README.md

 ## The Latest Release
 Below are highlights of recent releases.
 More details in [release notes](https://github.com/coimotion/coServ/blob/master/ReleaseNote.md).

++ [v0.10.3] coServ now can be deployed to Heroku right out of box without any modifications required.
+The "region" feature is officially removed.

 + [v0.10.0] A new feature called **wcomp** was introduced (see [below](#wcomp) for more explanations).
 A more managable websit file structure was introduced and the design console can import &amp; export websites.
 Also the "region" feature is deprecated.

 + [v0.9.9] A web interface (coServ design console) has been added to manage & design websites running on a coServ server.
 For details, check the "Design Console" section below.